enis277/powergym-site/README.md

-# Gym Website
+# 🏋️‍♂️ Gym Website

-Description:
+**Description:**
-This is a Gym Website project that provides users with an interactive platform to explore gym services, view classes, and more.
-The website includes features such as a schedule of classes and a blog for health and fitness tips.
+This is a Gym Website project that provides users with an interactive platform to explore gym services, view class schedules, and access health and fitness tips through a dedicated blog.

-Features:
+---

+## 🔥 Features

+- **Class Schedule:**
-Class Schedule: View available gym classes, timings, and instructors.
+  View available gym classes along with their timings and instructors.

+- **Membership:**
-Membership: Users can sign up for different membership plans.
+  Users can sign up for different membership plans.

-Blog: Fitness tips and news for users.
+- **Blog:**
+  Stay updated with fitness tips and the latest news.

+- **Responsive Design:**
-Responsive Design: Fully responsive for mobile and desktop use.
+  Fully optimized for both mobile and desktop devices.

-Demo:
+---

+## 🚀 Demo

-You can view a live demo of the website [here]([URL to demo or hosted version](https://enis277.github.io/powergym-site/)).
+You can view a live demo of the website [here](URL to demo or hosted version).

+---

-Technologies Used:
+## 🛠 Technologies Used

-Frontend: HTML, CSS.
+- **Frontend:** HTML, CSS